serverless/event-gateway-example/README.md

 ## Install

-Make sure to have the Serverless Framework installed via `npm install -g serverless`.
-Then clone down the repository and run `npm install` in the root directory.
-This command runs `npm install` in each service and the frontend app.
+1. Make sure to have the Serverless Framework installed via `npm install -g serverless` and you are logged into the Serverless Platform by running `serverless login`.
+2. Clone down the repository and run `npm install` in the root directory.
+This command runs `npm install` in the frontend app and each backend service.

 ## Step by Step Guide